w3c/csswg-drafts/CONTRIBUTING.md

 ## Further information

+Specification source files are in [Bikeshed format](https://tabatkins.github.io/bikeshed/).
+The CSSWG wiki has more information on other [CSSWG tooling](https://wiki.csswg.org/tools).

 See [about:csswg](http://fantasai.inkedblade.net/weblog/2011/inside-csswg/)
 for more information on how the CSSWG operates, delegates authority, and makes decisions.
 Someday maybe we'll also have a useful official website.